HomeLatest NewsGovernanceEU prepares blueprint to end Chinese trade hegemony, lines up investments to derail Chinese BRI

 Preferred Source of Google

-The move is seen as part of the West’s efforts to counter in and elsewhere.
-President Ursula Von der Leyen will present the ‘Global Gateway’ initiative on late Wednesday.
+The move is seen as part of the West’s efforts to counter Chinese influence in Africa and elsewhere.
+European Commission President Ursula Von der Leyen will present the ‘Global Gateway’ initiative on late Wednesday.

 Advertisement